 Can pork tenderloin be a little pink?

-How do you keep pork tenderloin from getting dry?
+How do you keep pork tenderloin from drying out?

 When you sear it, you seal the outside from the juices escaping your pork tenderloin.
 Wrapping it in foil also helps, but the key in keeping it nice, tender, and juicy inside is letting it rest for 45 minutes before slicing it.